 Iowa Marital and Family Therapist Education Review applications are reviewed based on the requirements outlined in 645 Iowa Administrative Code, Chapter 31(154D) (Licensure of Marital and Family Therapists and Mental Health Counselors), available at this address.

-South Carolina LPC and LPC/Associate applications are reviewed based on the requirements outlined in the South Carolina Regulations and Code of Ethics, Chapter 36, which can be found here.
+South Carolina LPC and LPC/Associate applications are reviewed based on the requirements outlined in the South Carolina Regulations and Code of Ethics, Chapter 36.

-South Carolina LMFT and LMFT/Associate applications are reviewed based on the requirements outlined in the South Carolina Regulations and Code of Ethics, Chapter 36, which can be found here.
+South Carolina LMFT and LMFT/Associate applications are reviewed based on the requirements outlined in the South Carolina Regulations and Code of Ethics, Chapter 36..

 Title 27, Chapter 4a V.I.C. § 201-220b are the laws and rules that regulate mental health counselors, marriage and family therapists, and substance abuse counselors.
 Per § 206, the following minimum requirements must be met in order to submit an application: